SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletproxy.md

 ===

-Run the app and zoom in or out.
+Run the app using `shinyApp(ui, server)` and zoom in or out.
 What happens when you change the color scheme?

 ===

-Instead of having the `input$` object referred to in the initial `renderLeaflet` definition in the server, move the "reactivity" to a `leafletProxy()` object in the server.
+Instead of having the `input$` object referred to in the initial `renderLeaflet` definition in the server, move the "reactivity" to a `leafletProxy()` object in the server object.
 Also redefine the initial palette in the `renderLeaflet` definition, e.g. to `"BrBG"`.
 What happens without the `clearControls()` layer?